garris/BackstopJS/README.md

     ./backstop_data/casper_scripts

-And in your scenario...
+at the root of your config or in your scenario...

+    "onReadyScript": "filename.js"   // Runs on all scenarios (the .js suffix is optional) "scenarios": [
+    {
+      "label": "cat meme feed sanity check",
-    "onReadyScript": "filename.js"   // the .js suffix is optional
+      "onReadyScript": "filename.js"   //  If found will run instead of onReadyScript set at the root (the .js suffix is optional)
-                                     // empty filenames are ignored
+       ...
+    }

 Inside `filename.js`, structure it like this: